 - You must understand how gout pain works.
 Your immune system is attacking uric acid crystals, and most of the pain is a call for reinforcements as white blood cells enlarge to surround the crystals.
 There is almost certainly some effect from food and drink, but you’ll never know if it is good or bad.
 It’s like trying to find an alternate route in heavy traffic ? you might get there quicker but you’ll never know how or why, and it won’t be the same next time.
 Good diet is good diet, and it does not change during a gout attack (unless you count increased alcohol consumption as a way of numbing the pain).

 To put it another way ? you are asking the wrong question.
 Just stop the gout attacks then you won’t have all this anxiety fueled by idiots telling you what to read.

-- In a nutshell, you MUST determine your uric acid level?doctor’s blood test is the best way.
-If it is high enough to make gout unmistakable, you need to take a drug to lower it and that usually means a lifetime of 300 mg. allopurinol.
+- In a nutshell, you MUST determine your uric acid level.
+A doctor’s blood test is the best way.
+If it is high enough to make gout unmistakable, you need to take a drug to lower it and that usually means a lifetime of 300 mg allopurinol.
 Usually the telltale podagra, aka murder pain and swelling of the bunion joint is enough to diagnose but you still need an idea of the quantitative measure of urate.

 It really is that simple.

-Don’t invest in home testing until you get settled in some routine.
+Don’t invest in home testing until you get settled into some routine.
 Unfortunately you MUST see a doctor to get the blood test and the Rx.
 I know, $$$$$!

 Walk if you are able?and count your blessings.
 Sometimes an attack is so furious you cannot bear the immense weight of a SOCK!

-Leave Walkking with Gout to read Should I Walk with Gout.
+Leave Walking with Gout to read Should I Walk with Gout.